icc-canoo/handbook/docs/annual-cycle.md

 ## March 31
 - End of fiscal year

-\* *It's important to acknowledge that some people find these meet-ups tiring.
-There's lots of together time and lots of programming at these things.
-Not everyone is an extrovert.
-We encourage everyone to paritipate in the full program, but if you need some time away from the group for quiet work or to take a break, that's fine.
-Just make sure you let your manager know.*
+*NOTE*: It's important to acknowledge that some people find these meet-ups tiring.
+Not everyone is an extrovert, and there's a lot of together time and a lot of programming at these things.
+We encourage everyone to paritipate in the full program, but if you need some time away for quiet work or just to take a break, that's fine.
+Just let your manager know.

 <cta-arrow target="first-two-weeks" text="Your first two weeks"></cta-arrow>